Fellowship Program Directors:

 Don Small, MD, PhD

 Stacy Cooper, MD

 Nirali N. Shah, MD

 The fellowship is designed to provide clinical and research exposure that allows for the development of subspecialist academicians adept in laboratory and/or clinical research, coupled with superior patient management skills.
-Training in Pediatric Oncology at Johns Hopkins University (JHU) is under the supervision of Dr. Ido Paz-Priel [disclaimer], Director of Fellowship Training.
-Training in Pediatric Hematology is under the direction of Dr. Jeffrey Keefer, Co-Director of Fellowship Training at JHU.
-Training in Pediatric Oncology at the National Cancer Institute (NCI), National Institutes of Health (NIH) is under the direction of Dr. Crystal Mackall, Co-Director of Fellowship Training.
+Training in Pediatric Oncology is under the direction of Drs.
+Don Small and Stacy Cooper at Johns Hopkins Hospital (JHH).
+Training in Pediatric Hematology is under the direction of Dr. Clifford Takemoto, Co-Director of Fellowship Training at JHH.
+Training in Pediatric Oncology at the National Cancer Institute (NCI), National Institutes of Health (NIH) is under the direction of Dr. Nirali Shah, Co-Director of Fellowship Training.
 Six fellows per year are selected via the National Residency Matching Program (NRMP).
 The first year of the fellowship is largely clinical with inpatient and outpatient exposure at JHU and the NIH.
 The second and third years are focused research years allowing for training in laboratory and/or clinical research.

 - JHU Hematology Inpatient Service

 - JHU Hematology Laboratory Training

 - JHU Oncology Service (Green and Blue Team)

 - NIH Inpatient Oncology

 - NIH Outpatient Oncology